Informed Consent in New Zealand

 6) What are the Subsequent actions (consequences) of the test.

 Too many New Zealand women, recount tales of not being told the risks of a procedure as part of their consent process.
 Such tales are often told when they learn about the possible connections between risks and subsequent events, sometimes months or years after their experience.
-Often the procedure happens so often in hospitals it has become a widely accepted event or ritual, joining the other myths and misinformation about birth which are repeated by the masses.
+Many procedures have happened so often in hospitals that they become an accepted or needed event or ritual, one of many myths and misinformation about birth which are thought of or expected as necessary by many in the community.

 For example women have been told, and many practitioners still believe as they were taught, that rupturing the membranes in labour speeds up a labour.
 International evidence rejected this assumption in 2009, catching up with the knowledge and respect many home birth midwives have long had for the membranes and their physiological protection of both mother and baby.
-Similarly, many doctor dramas talk of how a cesarean delivery has saved a baby from strangulation by their cords in the womb, but this is not consistent with the anatomy and physiology of birth.
-However this (alternative) information is not part of the consent process for a caesarean section as a treatment for foetal distress, if it were one might also expect to hear suggestions that women get off the bed (unless the cord is in the cervix) as a possible alternative measure.
+Similarly, many doctor dramas talk of how a cesarean delivery has saved a baby from strangulation by their cords in the womb, but this is not consistent with anatomy and physiology.
+Labour progress and birth means the placenta moves down with the baby who also usually does not breathe until after they are out of the womb and receiving oxygen as long as the cord pulsates.
+However anatomical alternatives do not appear to inform treatment options for many labour emergencies such as foetal distress or ‘failure to progress” both of which can be eased when a woman is off the bed!

-Thus many NZ maternity consumer groups have created information resources such as brochures to address deficiencies in MOH maternity information sources, explaining for example the known risks to healthy women and babies of ‘treatments’ offered such as epidurals.
-Such misinformation is one reason why for example many healthy NZ women birth where evidence says they are most at risk of complications from these interventions.
+Thus some NZ maternity consumer groups have created information resources such as brochures to address deficiencies in MOH information sources, explaining for example the known risks to healthy women and babies of common labour options or ‘treatments’ such as induction, epidurals and caesarean sections, and explaining possibilities of water birth and leaving baby’s cord to stop pulsating .
+Lack of information on the impact of ‘place of birth’ is one reason why most (84% in 2007) healthy NZ women birth in secondary and tertiary where evidence says they are least likely to have an intervention and complication free outcome.

 NZ Care Contrary to International Best Evidence.

-Not only do the vast majority of NZ women birth in hospitals (84% in 2007) but hospital is also where all the doctors and most midwives in New Zealand (and across the world) have learnt about birth and how they should practice.
-Thus today there are many NZ midwives who are only comfortable to look after labouring women in a hospital, regardless of the increasing evidence that home is as safe, or safer for healthy women as they have fewer complications following home birth.
-However only supporting labour and birth care in hospitals is contrary to the profession’s statement, endorsed by maternity consumer groups which says: “Women who are experiencing normal pregnancies should be offered the option and encouraged to give birth in primary maternity facilities or at home.
+Obstetric hospitals are also where all the doctors, most New Zealand midwives and those from elsewhere have learnt about labour, birth and how they should practice.
+Thus today there are many NZ midwives who are not comfortable to look after labouring women at home or in primary or birth centre, regardless of the increasing evidence that home is as safe, or safer for healthy women as they have fewer complications following home birth.
+As well only supporting labour and birth care in hospitals is contrary to the profession’s statement, endorsed by maternity consumer groups which says: “Women who are experiencing normal pregnancies should be offered the option and encouraged to give birth in primary maternity facilities or at home.
 The evidence clearly demonstrates that women who receive effective antenatal care and are assessed to be at low risk for complications, will give birth to healthy babies and need fewer interventions if they are supported to give birth in a primary maternity unit or at home.”

-So in New Zealand as ever “Midwives Need Women, Women Need Midwives” as birth is a (Human) rights issue!
+In New Zealand today, as ever “Midwives Need Women, Women Need Midwives” as birth is a (Human) rights as well as health issue!